Reducing the file size of an Excel workbook is essential for efficient storage and sharing. Here are some effective strategies to accomplish this:

 Tables are more compact and offer additional features like automatic filtering and sorting.

 Remove unused styles and themes

-Excel workbooks can contain many styles and themes that are not used in the workbook.
-To remove unused styles and themes, go to the "Home" tab, select the "Styles" drop-down, and then select "Clean Up Styles."
-Excel will remove any styles that are not used in the workbook.
+To remove them, go to the “Home” tab, click the “Styles” drop-down, and select “Clean Up Styles.”
+Excel will remove any styles and themes not in use.

 Remove external links